google/esh/docs/01-setting-up-new-project.md

 └── shell
 ```

-# Setting up the biuld - Makefile
+# Setting up the build - Makefile

 In the project directory (`new_project/`), create a `Makefile`.
 The directory tree should look as follows:

 ```
 new_project
 └── Makefile
 ```

 Add following to the `new_project/Makefile`

 ```